Back to Blog

 The mid-market rate is the real exchange rate, the one you find on Google or XE.com.
 Providers apply a markup on top of that rate and offer you a worse rate, and the difference goes into their margin.
 Banks typically mark up rates by 1% to 3% above mid-market, and on a $5,000 transfer, a 2.5% markup costs you $125.

 When your bank does not have a direct relationship with the recipient's bank, it routes the payment through one or more intermediary banks.
-Each intermediary charges a fee for handling the transaction, typically between $15 and $35.
+Each intermediary charges a fee for handling the transaction.

-These fees are deducted from your transfer amount in transit, meaning your recipient gets less than you sent.
+The SWIFT intermediary bank fees range is typically $15 to $35 per hop.
+On a transfer with two intermediary banks, that is $30 to $70 quietly deducted from the amount in transit, meaning your recipient gets less than you sent.
 You may not know how many intermediaries were involved until you check the final delivered amount.

-SWIFT transfers are especially prone to intermediary fees, since the SWIFT network routes payments through correspondent banks rather than directly between institutions.
+SWIFT transfers are especially prone to these fees, since the SWIFT network routes payments through correspondent banks rather than directly between institutions.
+This is one of the least visible but most impactful hidden costs in the system.

 Even after your money arrives at the destination bank, the recipient's institution may charge a fee to process and credit the incoming wire.
 This is called the receiving fee or incoming wire fee.